DOAGenesys/FAQ_Guide/README.md

 ### Context Flow Between Multiple Guides

 We could expand the scope of this blueprint to use several guides in the parent architect flow (which is not the current case).
-In that scenario, you can chain context between them:
+In that scenario, you can pass the context across them:

 1.  **First Guide** → Outputs `summaryOut`.
 2.  **Architect Flow** → Captures the summary and passes it to the next guide.